chepurniak/todo-app-react/README.md

 ## Deployment

-The app is deployed on *in future*
+The app is deployed on [Heroku](https://to-do-applic.herokuapp.com/)

 ## Run the project